doannx/tip-calculator-ios/README.md

 The challenges encountered while building the app:
 1. Beginner in iOS programming as well as mobile development.
 2. Make friend with the most "stupid" IDE: Xcode, that says NO with refactor (for Swift)/format code/reference search...
-3. The layout is broken when rotating the phone (I found out that StackView & AutoLayout can apply for this kind of problem) :sweat:
+3. The layout is broken when rotating the phone or running on different screen sizes (I found out that StackView & AutoLayout can apply for this kind of problem) :sweat:

 ## License